 Funding ceilings Below 200.000 per intervention and max.
 1 million DKK per year Above 200.000 per intervention and max.
 3 million DKK per year Above 1 million per intervention and max.
-4 million DKK per year Minimum require- ments √The Danish CSO must have documented experience with implementing at least one development and/or humanitarian intervention. √The Danish CSO must fulfil CISUs financial minimum standards required for funding below 200.000 DKK. √The Danish CSO must have a track record of having managed funds for interventions. √ The Danish CSO must have documented experience with implementing more than one development and/or humanitarian intervention. √ The Danish CSO must fulfil CISU's financial minimum standards required for funding above 200.000 DKK. √ The Danish CSO must have a track record of managing funds above 200.000 DKK for interventions within the last financial year. √ The Danish CSO must have documented experience with implementing humanitarian interventions. √ The Danish CSO must fulfil CISU's financial minimum standards required for funding above 1 million DKK. √ The Danish CSO must have a track record of managing external funds (donor funds or funding with the same requirements with regards to the level of financial management systems) above 1 million DKK within the last financial year.
+4 million DKK per year Minimum require- ments √ The Danish CSO must have documented experience with implementing at least one devel-opment and/or humanitarian intervention. √ The Danish CSO must fulfil CISUs requirements for financial management for funding below 200.000 DKK. √ The Danish CSO must have a track record of having managed funds for interventions. √ The Danish CSO must have documented experience with implementing more than one development and/or humanitarian intervention. √ The Danish CSO must fulfil CISU's requirements for financial management for funding above 200.000 DKK. √ The Danish CSO must have a track record of managing funds above 200.000 DKK for interventions within the last financial years. √ The Danish CSO must have documented experience with implementing humanitarian interventions. √ The Danish CSO must fulfil CISU's requirements for financial management for funding above 1 million DKK. √ The Danish CSO must have a track record of managing external funds (donor funds or funding with the same requirements with regards to the level of financial management systems) above 1 million DKK within the last financial years.